Dollar-A-Day Insurance in NJ | New Jersey SAIP

 How do states address the problem of uninsured drivers?

-All states are conscious of the problem of uninsured drivers.
-Effectively, punishment of those who do not take out insurance does not help the problem – which is that innocent drivers who are in accidents with uninsured drivers are the ones who have to pay out of pocket for their repairs and rehabilitation.
+All states are conscious of the problem of uninsured motorists.
+Effectively, the punishment of those who do not take out insurance does not help the problem – which is that those innocent drivers who are in accidents with uninsured drivers are the ones who have to pay out of pocket for their repairs and rehabilitation.

 There is no consensus on how best to address the issue.
 Ultimately, different states have taken different steps to address the number of uninsured drivers.